MridulMalvi/Expense-Tracker/README.md

 A **100% serverless**, AI-powered expense management system that extracts receipt data automatically using OCR.
 Upload a photo of any receipt and let Amazon Textract parse the merchant, date, and total — no manual data entry required.

-Built to demonstrate a **zero-cost cloud architecture** using the AWS Free Tier.

 ![Architecture Diagram](docs/architecture.png)

 ---